-There is also a dedicated F&B zone with food vendors (including Loong Bar by Mak’s and Mother of Pizzas), a spirits zone with gin and sake bars for evening cocktails, and a lifestyle zone with merchandise and accessories.
+Beyond the coffee zones, there is a dedicated F&B area with food vendors including Loong Bar by Mak’s and Mother of Pizzas, a spirits zone with gin and sake bars for evening cocktails, and a lifestyle zone with merchandise and accessories.
 In total, expect over 100 stalls across the site.

 Daily Themes and Activities

 Each day of the festival has its own character.
-Friday (April 3) kicks off with a Coffee Art & Latte workshop and an outdoor DJ rave party in the evening.
+Friday (April 3) kicks off with a Coffee Art and Latte workshop during the day and an outdoor DJ rave party in the evening.
 Saturday (April 4) is family day, with an Easter egg DIY workshop, sunrise yoga on the lawn, face painting, and a parent-child football challenge.
-Sunday (April 5) features a hand drip coffee workshop by Real Drip Coffee Revolution and a Coffee x Cocktail Mixology session.
-Monday (April 6) wraps up with a pet-friendly dog show, a cocktail film bar DIY workshop, and a closing house music set.
+Sunday (April 5) features a hand drip coffee workshop by Real Drip Coffee Revolution and a Coffee x Cocktail Mixology session that blends specialty coffee with bartending.
+Monday (April 6) wraps up with a pet-friendly dog show, a cocktail film bar DIY workshop, and a closing house music set as the sun goes down over Victoria Harbour.

-Face painting runs from noon to 6:00 PM on all four days, and the football interactive zone is open daily as well.
-The festival opens at 11:00 AM and closes at 8:00 PM each day.
+Face painting runs from noon to 6:00 pm on all four days, and the football interactive zone is open daily.
+The festival opens at 11:00 am and closes at 8:00 pm each day.

-General admission is HK$60 per day, available on Trip.com.
-A CHILL all-day pass costs HK$220 and includes a limited-edition festival cup, virtual currency for drinks, and commemorative merchandise (limited quantity).
+General admission is HK$60 per day, available on Trip.com and the official Coffee Hong Kong website.
+The CHILL all-day pass costs HK$220 and includes a limited-edition festival cup, virtual currency for drinks, and commemorative merchandise in limited quantity.
 Children aged 12 and under enter free.
-Pets are also welcome at no extra charge but must be leashed.
+Pets are welcome at no extra charge but must be leashed at all times.

 The festival site is on the Great Lawn at Art Park, West Kowloon Cultural District.
-The nearest MTR station is Kowloon Station (Tung Chung Line), exits E4 or E5, about a 10-minute walk.
+The nearest MTR station is Kowloon Station (Tung Chung Line), exits E4 or E5, about a 10-minute walk through the Elements mall and out to the waterfront.
 You can also take the MTR to Austin Station (West Rail Line) and walk through the district.
-The venue is fully outdoors, so bring sunscreen, a hat, and a reusable cup if you have one.
+Taxis and ride-hailing apps can drop you at the Art Park entrance on the waterfront promenade.

 Quick Info